Vasili Tokranov

-Vasili Tokranov (born August 2, 1989) is a Russian professional ice hockey defenceman who currently plays for Ak Bars Kazan in the Kontinental Hockey League (KHL).
+Vasili Tokranov (born August 2, 1989) is a Russian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for Severstal Cherepovets in the Kontinental Hockey League (KHL).

 Playing career

 Tokranov made his debut in the KHL with Ak Bars Kazan in the inaugural 2008–09 season, appearing in two post-season games.

 After claiming the Gagarin Cup with Kazan in the 2017–18 season, Tokranov became a free agent after spending his entirety of his 11-year professional career with Kazan.
 On May 21, 2018, he agreed to a lucrative four-year contract with SKA Saint Petersburg.

 At the conclusion of his four-year tenure with SKA, Tokranov opted to return to his original club, Ak Bars Kazan, in signing a two-year deal on 12 May 2022.

+With a year left on his contract, Tokranov was traded by Ak Bars to Severstal Cherepovets in exchange for financial compensation on 5 July 2023.